serhiinkh/node-hmr/README.md

 ```
 ## How to use it with frameworks
 You should split your application into two parts first is server setup and second is application module.
-Bellow are examples of how to use it with some popular frameworks.
+Below are examples of how to use it with some popular frameworks.

 ## Express.js with HMR example